WDM: 3D Wavelet Diffusion Models for High-Resolution Medical Image Synthesis: Introduction

 \subsubsection{Related Work}

 Previous research on 3D medical image synthesis mainly focused on Variational Autoencoders (VAEs) \cite{volokitin2020modelling} and Generative Adversarial Networks (GANs) \cite{ferreira2024gangen,hong20213d,kwon2019generation,yu20183d}.
 While high GPU memory consumption limits most of these approaches to a maximum resolution of $128 \times 128 \times 128$, Sun et al. \cite{sun2022hierarchical} presented a hierarchical amortized GAN capable of progressively generating images with a resolution up to $256 \times 256 \times 256$.
 GAN-based approaches, however, suffer from inherent issues such as training instability and mode collapse, restricting their applicability in certain scenarios.
 Diffusion probabilistic models \cite{ho2020denoising,sohl2015deep} have recently shown great performance in image generation \cite{dhariwal2021diffusion} and have widely been adopted for medical imaging tasks like semantic segmentation \cite{wolleb2022diffusion,wu2023medsegdiff}, anomaly detection \cite{wolleb2022anomaly,wyatt2022anno}, contrast harmonization \cite{durrer2023diffusion}, and implant generation \cite{friedrich2023point}.
 The application of diffusion models for 3D medical image generation has been explored in \cite{dorjsembe2022threedimensional,peng2023generating} and has already shown promising results.
 The available GPU memory, however, still remains the main limiting factor.
 To address this issue, latent diffusion models (LDMs) \cite{khader2023denoising,pinaya2022brain,rombach2022high,zhu2023make} that operate on a learned low-dimensional latent representation of the data have been proposed.
 They reduce the memory consumption and computational cost of the diffusion model but require a pretrained autoencoder.
-Training such an autoencoder with a good latent representation is challenging for high-resolution 3D volumes, and is again limited by the available GPU memory.
+Training such an 3D autoencoder with a good latent representation is itself challenging for high-resolution volumes, and remains constrained by the available GPU memory.
 Instead of operating on a learned compressed latent representation of the input data, \cite{gal2021swagan,guth2022wavelet,phung2023wavelet} suggest using generative models on the wavelet coefficients of the input images.
-In this work, we explore this approach for efficient high-resolution 3D medical image synthesis.
+In this work, we eliminate the need for a first-stage autoencoder by adapting these ideas and combining them with recent advances in memory-efficient architectures to build a framework for high-resolution 3D medical image synthesis.